Denver Colorado

 An older, authoritative male apparition

-Probably a former owner of this property, or perhaps a former administrator of the business school.
+Probably a former owner of the property, or perhaps a former administrator of the business school.

-Has made visible appearances in front of the living, in the first floor common rooms, smoking his pipe.
+He has made appearances in front of the living, in the first floor common rooms, smoking his pipe.
 The living can smell the aroma of tobacco.
-Sometimes, just the aroma of tobacco can be noticed even if he chooses to be unseen, just to let the living know he is there.
+Sometimes, if he chooses to be unseen, just the aroma of tobacco is noticed.

 PARANORMAL FINDINGS

-EVP evidence / videos of other forms of communication have caught some serious evidence of their presences.
+EVP evidence, videos, or other forms of communication have caught some serious evidence of spectral presences.

-These spirits have made it plain to the living that they are here, as so many people have experienced their efforts to be made known and noticed.
+Spirits have made it plain to the living that they are here, as many people have experienced their efforts to be made known and noticed.

-Several paranormal groups have made contact with the two young murder victims, and through EVPs, have gotten the horrible tale of their murders, but not enough clues to catch the killer’s name, until Spirit Paranormal did two investigations; one in 2011, and one on October 19th, 2012.
+Several paranormal groups have made contact with the two young murder victims, and through EVPs have recorded the horrible tale of their murders, but not with enough clues to catch the killer’s name, until Spirit Paranormal did two investigations (one in 2011, and one on October 19th, 2012).
 At both, they captured the full name of the killer, said by multiple spirit voices.
-All the spirits who stay there chimed in to set the record straight, wanting this creep to be brought to justice.
-Knowing the name of this killer is a start, but finding the proof to convict is still something standing in the way of justice.
+All of the spirits who stay there chimed in to set the record straight.
+They want this creep to be brought to justice.
+Knowing the killer’s name is a start, but finding enough proof to convict is still something standing in the way of justice.

 Spirit Paranormal reported it on their Facebook page on October 20th, 2012; “Another unbelievable event at the Lumber Baron Inn last night folks.
 If I was not there to see this in person I would not have believed it.
 For the second straight year we received the same name of the killer from the unsolved 1970 double murder on the ITC device!
 The EXACT SAME NAME said multiple times by several different spirit voices!!
 It literally gave me the chills!!
 We also ran into several members of the cast of the TV show Ghost Detectives while we were coming in so it seems we are not the only ones trying to help solve this 40 year old cold case!”